cjreinhardt/vintage-bike-maps/_posts/2019-12-30-1896-portland-oregon-bicycle-map.md

 The Multnomah County Library also has a nice collection of cycling maps from throughout Portland's history, [located here](https://gallery.multcolib.org/collection/bicycling).

-*Edit 5/31/20:* I found this post at restoringvintagebicycles.com with an 1897 cycling road guide that's pretty interesting:  [https://restoringvintagebicycles.com/2018/05/25/1897-oregon-bicycle-guide-map/](https://restoringvintagebicycles.com/2018/05/25/1897-oregon-bicycle-guide-map/)
+*Edit 5/31/20:* I found this post at restoringvintagebicycles.com with an 1897 cycling road guide that's pretty interesting.
+Not produced by the same group as far as I can tell, and a different map altogether:  [https://restoringvintagebicycles.com/2018/05/25/1897-oregon-bicycle-guide-map/](https://restoringvintagebicycles.com/2018/05/25/1897-oregon-bicycle-guide-map/)